Job Opportunity: Finance Manager

 - Enter monthly journal entries to properly record accounting transactions, ensuring that journal entries have proper back up to substantiate the entry.

-- Enter bills, pay bills, and coordinate the timing and organization of disbursements.
+- Oversee the entry of bills, pay bills, and coordinate the timing and organization of disbursements.

-- Track timesheets, execute time and attendance processing and interface with payroll provider
+- Oversee the tracking of timesheets, time and attendance processing and interface with payroll provider

 - Prepare monthly financial reports as needed by the Board of Directors, Executive Director, and staff.